-It is lovely little sculpture, that allows you to walk up on the ramp that goes around it.
-Walls around the memorial show the stressful scenes of war days.
+It is a lovely little sculpture, that allows you to walk up on the ramp that goes around it.
+The walls around the memorial show the stressful scenes of war days.
 You can probably see it in a few minutes but the meaning and symbolism of it will stay with you.

-From the top of Elephant Pass memorial so get to see the Elephant Pass Salterns.
-Shining white lines of salt glitter in the sun, left on the shore why visiting waves of the ocean.
+From the top of the Elephant Pass memorial get to see the Elephant Pass Salterns.
+Shining white lines of salt glitter in the Sun left on the shore visiting waves of the ocean.

 Watch the video clip in HD mode for the best view.

 - The city is well connected to Colombo by train and bus.